OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-16.md

 ## 1 Corinthians 16:17

-I rejoice over the coming of Stephanas, Fortunatus, and Achaicus, because they have supplied what was lacking on your part.
+I am glad about the arrival of Stephanas, Fortunatus, and Achaicus, because they have supplied what was lacking on your part.

 ## 1 Corinthians 16:18

 For they have refreshed my spirit and yours.
-Therefore, acknowledge such men.
+Therefore, recognise such individuals.

 ## 1 Corinthians 16:19

-The churches of Asia greet you.
-Aquila and Prisca greet you heartily in the Lord, with the church that is in their house.
+The churches of Asia send you greetings.
+Aquila and Prisca warmly greet you in the Lord, along with the church that meets in their house.

 ## 1 Corinthians 16:20

-All the brothers and sisters greet you.
-Greet one another with a holy kiss.
+All the believers send you greetings.
+Embrace one another with a holy kiss.

 ## 1 Corinthians 16:21

-The greeting is in my own hand—that of Paul.
+I, Paul, write this greeting with my own hand.

 ## 1 Corinthians 16:22

-If anyone does not love the Lord, he is to be accursed.
+If anyone does not love the Lord, let them be under a curse.
 Maranatha!

 ## 1 Corinthians 16:23